varshanth/AuVi_Buddy_-_A_Synergy_of_FER-MER/README.md

 ## Scope of Project:
 We limit the scope of this project to developing the trigger of Facial Expression Recognition (FER) (1a) and deliver the responses of Music Therapy (3a), Emotional State Statistics (3f) and if time permits, Visual Therapy (3b).

-## Facial Expression Recognition: Video Classification using CNN - RNN Pipeline
+## Facial Expression Recognition: Video (Multi-frame) Classification using LRCN
 Datasets Used:

 1. Oulu CASIA NIR & VIS Facial Expression Database: